 Get out your journal, kitten; It’s homework time!

-- Ask yourself why you started your business in the first place, and list all of those practical things that started the process.
+- Ask yourself why you started your business or blog in the first place, and list all of those practical things that started the process.
 You can include “Pyjamas at work” as a key reason.
 I did.

 - Ask yourself why you love that stuff.
 Write it down.

 - Then ask yourself why again.
 This is when the toddler part comes in; we never get the real answer on the first why; that’s why little kids don’t give up after you answer them once.
 Look at your first answer and ask yourself why you love that.
 Write down the answer to that too.

 For example: If I said I love meeting with my clients and talking about their dreams, I would dig deeper and say that their excitement about their businesses keeps me excited about my own, and that’s why I love talking to them.

 - Now ask yourself why again.
 And write down that answer.